lbayerl/symfony-on-swisscomdev/README.md

 And because you might want to change something in php-fpm anyway - now is your chance.

-### Don't push anything to production - Create a .cfignore
+### Don't push anything unnecessary to Production - Create a .cfignore

 Usually not every directory or file which you use in development or which is required in dev or test stage needs to be on production.